gitops-tools/tekton-ci/README.md

  * Move away from the bespoke YAML definition to a more structured approach (easier to parse) - this might be required for better integration with Tekton tasks.
+ * Support for secrets to validate incoming Webhooks.
+ * Configurability of volume creation.
+ * Allow passing params from the Tekton task mechanism through to the Task.
  * ~~Provide support for calling other Tekton tasks from the script DSL.~~
  * ~~Filtering of the events (only pushes to "master" for example).~~
  * ~~Support more events (Push) and actions other than `opened` for the script DSL format.~~